blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Dharma Soothras.md

 However, Dharma Sutras typically did not deal with rituals and ceremonies, a topic that was covered in the **Shrauta Sutra** and **Griha Sutra** texts of the **Kalpa** (Rituals and Rites of Passage, a Vedanga).

+> [!NOTE]
+> Dharma Shasthras are part of Kalpa Vedanga, though most of the sins and stuff are not mentioned in the Veda-s.

 ## Extant Texts
 The Dharma Sutras were numerous, but only four texts have survived into the modern era.
 The most important of these texts are the [[Sutras]] of Apasthamba, Gauthama, Baudhaayana, and Vasishta.
 These extant texts cite writers and refer opinions of seventeen authorities, implying that a rich Dharma Sutras tradition existed prior to when these texts were composed.